opendocsg/opendoc-state-courts-practice-directions-2021/PART-09-DOCUMENTS-AND-AUTHORITIES-FOR-USE-IN-COURT.md

 (3) Subject to the directions of the Court, solicitors may appear before the District Judge, Magistrate or Registrar with paper documents for an urgent hearing.
 The solicitors so appearing must give an undertaking to file all the documents used at the hearing using the Electronic Filing Service by the next working day after the hearing.
 Any document not filed using the Electronic Filing Service will not be included in the Court’s case file.

-(4) Notwithstanding anything else in this Practice Direction, in the event that a party uses bundles of authorities in paper form for a hearing, the following directions in this paragraph shall apply:
+(4) Notwithstanding anything else in this Practice Direction, a party may choose not to file the bundle of authorities into the electronic case file and instead submit a hard copy of the bundle of authorities:ply:

->(a) The party shall still comply with paragraph (7) and file an electronic copy of the bundle of authorities through the Electronic Filing Service.
+>(a) The party shall still comply with paragraph (7) and the court may direct the party to file an electronic copy of the list of authorities (that corresponds to the table of contents of the hard copy of the bundle of authorities) through the Electronic Filing Service.

->(b) The party using the paper copy of the bundle of authorities shall bear the onus of producing the bundle at every hearing at which it is required.
-The Court will neither retain nor undertake to produce for hearings the paper copy of the bundle.
+>(b) The party using the hard copy of the bundle of authorities shall bear the onus of producing the bundle at every hearing at which it is required.
+The Court will neither retain nor undertake to produce for hearings the hard copy of the bundle.

->(c) The judicial officer may, if he so chooses, retain the paper copy of the bundle of authorities for his own reference.
-The paper copy so retained will not however form part of the Court’s record in respect of the proceedings in which it was used.
+>(c) The judicial officer may, if he so chooses, retain the hard copy of the bundle of authorities for his own reference.
+The hard copy so retained will not however form part of the Court’s record in respect of the proceedings in which it was used.

 ### ***Directions for electronic creation and filing of submissions, bundles of documents, bundles of authorities***